-Sea temperature plays a critical role in the distribution and diversity of marine species, which means warming oceans are having a wide range of flow-on effects.
+Sea temperature plays a critical role in the life of marine species and warming oceans are causing widespread and severe impacts.

-Rising sea surface temperatures are affecting every aspect of the Great Barrier Reef, as sea temperature is a key factor in controlling the diversity of marine life, and how far north or south an animal can live.
+Rising sea surface temperatures are affecting most aspects of the Great Barrier Reef, as sea temperature influences the distribution, survival, reproduction, growth, physiology and productivity of marine organisms.

 Water temperature moderates fish body temperature, which means warmer oceans can affect important biological processes of fish, including growth, reproduction, swimming ability and behaviour.